Technical SEO

 Server-side redirects

-Server-side redirects are executed by the web server before the page is served to the user's browser.
+These redirects are executed by the server before the page is served to the browser.
+They are faster and more reliable than client-side redirects.

-Since the redirect is handled by the server before the page is served to the user's browser, the user will be sent directly to the new destination URL without any delay or additional processing.
-This can help to improve website performance and provide a better user experience.
+Since the redirect is handled by the server, the user will be sent directly to the new URL without any delay, providing a better user experience.

 301 Redirects (permanent)

-A 301 redirect is a permanent redirect that indicates that the original URL has permanently moved to a new URL.
+A 301 redirect indicates that the original URL has permanently moved to a new URL.
+They signal to search engines to update their index with the new URL.

-According to Gary Illyes, it is recommended to maintain 301 permanent redirects for a minimum of one year, and ideally, for an indefinite period.
+According to Gary Illyes, it is recommended to maintain 301 redirects for a minimum of one year, and ideally, for an indefinite period.
 This is beneficial for user experience.

 302 Redirects (temporary)